helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 ### Return Types

-Queries and generated-key operations support the following result types. `T` is a supported scalar, record, or row-mapper result.
+Queries and operations that return generated keys support the following result types. `T` is a supported scalar, record, or result produced by a row mapper.

 | Return type | Behavior |
 |-------------|----------|